'John Lewis' business model is advocated for schools

 "John Lewis is a respected and ethical company, but it sells products.
 No-one minds particularly if it doesn't set up a store in a poor neighbourhood, no-one minds if it doesn't cater for a particular group of customers.

-"But transplanting these practices into education has far more sinister connotations."'No plans'
+"But transplanting these practices into education has far more sinister connotations."

 The National Union of Teachers said running schools for profit did not work.